 Parker studied at Mary Baldwin University, where she earned her undergraduate degree in English and Master of Arts in teaching.
 While in law school, she served on the boards of the First-Generation Student Alliance and the Public Service Fund, was notes editor of the William & Mary Journal of Race, Gender, and Social Justice, and served as a teaching assistant.
 Following graduation, she will join the firm of Wilcox & Savage, P.C. in Norfolk, Virginia.

-The award is named in honor of George Wythe, a leading revolutionary-era statesman, who was the College of William & Mary's – and the nation's – first professor of law.
+The award is named in honor of George Wythe (1726-1806), one of the most remarkable lawyers in Virginia of the 18th century, mentor to Thomas Jefferson, and a signer of the Declaration of Independence.
+He was William & Mary's – and the nation’s—first professor of law.

 Legal education in a university setting began at William & Mary in 1779.
 Now in its third century, America's first law school continues its historic mission of educating citizen lawyers who are prepared both to lead and to serve.